KatherineMichel/church-website-and-marketing-on-a-budget/user_testing.md

 ## Recruiting Screener

 ## Recruiting Screener Results
-Screener results in Google Drive
+Because I used Google Forms to create the recruiting screener, the results were automatically collected in a spreadsheet in Google Drive.

 ## Contacting Prospective Users